Octiv Digital

 How Does Duplicate Content Persist In Real Estate Content?

 Every real estate agent belongs to a regional MLS system.
 You can think of this as a localized database of all real estate property listings.
 Every agent in a specific area has to access this data through their real estate board and pays a monthly subscription fee.
-Any property data pulled out of the database (images, descriptions, property features, etc.) are shared among any real estate agents accessing the regional MLS database.
+Any property data pulled from the database (images, descriptions, property features, etc.) are shared among real estate agents accessing the regional MLS database.
 Because every agent is forced to share the same basic content about real estate listings in their area, duplicate content is unavoidable.

 In the above example, the property description comes from the MLS and is duplicated across thousands of sites.
 A quick search in Google shows the extent of the duplication:

-Finding Hyper Targeted Search Terms
+Finding Hyper-Targeted Search Terms

-Mining Queries from PPC
+Mining Queries from Paid Search

 Create Unique Landing Pages

-You’ll want to create landing pages for all of the communities and neighborhoods you service as well.
-While a large real estate site may rank for something like “Chicago real estate”, you have the opportunity to rank for something long-tail like “Chicago Gold Coast real estate listings”.
+You’ll also want to create landing pages for all the communities and neighborhoods you service.
+While a large real estate site may rank for something like “Chicago real estate”, you can rank for something long-tail like “Chicago Gold Coast real estate listings”.

 Unique Content is Key

-With any content you create, remember uniqueness should be the number one priority.
+With any content you create, remember that uniqueness should be the number one priority.
 Even if you are gathering information from local resources or other real estate sites, use the information as inspiration for your content and avoid blatantly copying anything you find.
 From text to images, try to be as original as possible.
-It will set you apart from other real estate agents in your target area and it will help you stand out to Google.
+It will set you apart from other real estate agents in your target area and help you stand out to Google.

 Use Tools & Widgets In Your Content

 Want to further separate your content from everyone else’s?
-Try using tools like a mortgage calculator or an interest rate widget within your content.
+Use tools like a mortgage calculator or an interest rate widget within your content.
 This helps visitors engage more with your site and provides a useful resource most real estate buyers need at one point or another.
 Most IDX providers offer tools and widgets with their MLS plugins that are easy to configure.

 Use Structured Data In Your Content